Keep up with the latest hiring trends!

 8. How Do I Get In?

 Good in-house roles are highly competitive and getting your profile in front of the right in-house employers can be a challenge.
-Often the Catch-22 is that employers want recruiters with in-house experience already.
+Often the catch-22 is that employers want recruiters with in-house experience already.
 Luckily, the trend towards in-house employers looking to hire agency recruiters is on the up because of their urgency, vast network, and process-driven skillset.
 As Mark Weisbaum puts it: “It’s not about one being better than the other, agency recruitment is perfect for some people, but in-house is perfect for others, and at different stages of your career.”
 Creating a CV that’s geared towards in-house work is essential – your agency CV (if you have one) probably won’t cut it.
 If you don’t have one, it’s time to take on board that advice you’ve been dishing out to candidates for years.

 This means that you should be highlighting the skills on your CV that are in demand.
 Delivery is the focus.
 Any projects you can stress the strategy you took with a client will help in the cross-over.

 As with any career decision, moving in-house isn’t something you should jump into without considering all of the elements.
 With careful planning, however, it can be the change of scenery some recruiters need to inject excitement back into their careers.
 The amazing thing about recruitment is, despite the uniformity of the job, there are an ever-increasing number of choices for the environment you can work in.
-For the biggest choice of agency and in-house roles in the world, check out Hunted.

 About the Author: Tom Wish spent over 6 years working in recruitment within a variety of specialisms and agencies.
 He’s been writing since University and his current role is to provide quality industry content by writing, creating and engaging with the Recruitment Industry at Hunted.